jorgelbg/jorgelbg.github.io/content/posts/2019/rename-kibana-index-patterns/rename-kibana-index-patterns.md

 ]
 ```

-Now you can edit the `title` field to match the new index pattern, in our
+Now you can edit the `title` field to match the new index pattern, in our case
-case this could be `logstash-*`.
-Since we include the `-` we're making sure
+this could be `logstash-*`.
+Since we include the `-` we're making sure that the
-that the `logstash_dev*` indices are not matched by this index pattern.
-You
+`logstash_dev*` indices are not matched by this index pattern.
+You may end up
-may endup with a JSON file similar to:
+with a JSON file similar to:

 {{< highlight json "hl_lines=3 8" >}}
 [